tosin-e/tosin-e/README.md

 ---

-## Elsa - AI Summarization Bot(Ongoing)
+## Elsa

-### Project Description:
-Elsa is an AI assistant that summarizes long documents and extracts key takeaways.
-It integrates with platforms like Slack and email, and will soon support voice-to-text for transcribing voice notes.
-Built with Python, it uses libraries like Transformers for summarization and SpeechRecognition for future voice features.
+Elsa is an AI-powered summarizer that condenses long documents into key points.
+It integrates with platforms like Slack and email for easy access.
+Built with Python and using libraries like Transformers.
 Elsa helps users save time and stay organized.

 #### This project is licensed under the MIT License - see the [LICENSE](https://github.com/tosin-e/tosin-e/blob/main/LICENSE) file for details.

 ---